amimista/SimplePythonPasswordChecker/readme.md

 ### Q&A

 1. **Does this tool store any passwords input into the script?** <br />
    A: Absolutely not.
-It would be a massive security and privacy concern if I did.
+It would be a massive security and privacy concern if it did.
    The password that you input into this script only used to check against other common passwords and then is completely scrapped.

 2. **How did you come up with the password creation scheme in this script?** <br />